Zemzemfiras1/Mastering_Linux_Tutorials/README.md

     * [Tuto2: Data retrieving](https://github.com/Zemzemfiras1/Mastering_Linux_Tutorials/blob/master/Tutorials/Tuto2%3AData%20retrieving%20.md)
     * [Tuto3:Sed command](https://github.com/Zemzemfiras1/Mastering_Linux_Tutorials/blob/master/Tutorials/Tuto3%3A%20Sed%20command.md)
     * [Tuto4:awk command](https://github.com/Zemzemfiras1/Mastering_Linux_Tutorials/blob/master/Tutorials/Tuto4%3A%20Awk%20command.md)

-  - Hint : the more you practive the more cleverness you got.
+######  Remember that learning Linux is a gradual process, and practice is key to mastering it.
+Don't hesitate to experiment and explore the system to deepen your understanding and note that the more you practive the more cleverness you got.

+####### Happy Linux learning!